bobgrant04/beebyams/README.md

 filename:- assumes $ dir needs to be less than 10 characters if dir specifeid or less than 8 if not

-execute type :- crle chain run load execute uppper of lower case
+execute type :- crle chain run load execute uppper or lower case

-page number :- should be the true page required only required for basic
+page number :- should be the true page required only required for basic programs

 game type :-acgsmpuz adventure cheat game strategy music picture util z=unkown